What do School Governors do?

 I was delighted when I was asked to be a Community Governor at Kirby Hill Church of England Primary School.
 I attended Kirby Hill Primary School myself starting in 1945 and progressed to Ripon Grammar School and Leeds University where I gained an Hons Degree in Mechanical Engineering.
 I then spent seven years on Teeside working in heavy engineering design and manufacture.
 In 1968 a career change was made and I returned to the family business at Langthorpe, producing eggs.
 Here I stayed until retirement.

-I have been an active choral singer for 30 years and at present sing in two choirs.
-I enjoy social golf, supporting Boroughbridge Football Club, and four years ago I joined Boroughbridge and District Historical Society.
+I have been an active choral singer for 30 years.
+I enjoy social golf, supporting Boroughbridge Football Club, and am a member Boroughbridge and District Historical Society.

-I have always had an interest in education, a long association with Kirby Hill School, and hope that I can contribute, in some way, in my new role.
+I have always had an interest in education, a long association with Kirby Hill School, and look forward to contributing to the board of Governors.

 I grew up in the Midlands and moved to North Yorkshire in 2003.
 I trained as a nurse and then became a teaching assistant in Solihull then moved to Kirby Hill.
 I have worked at the school for 10 years and am currently training to be a Higher Level Teaching Assistant, working towards a qualification from Leeds Trinity University.